fishen/wxa-core/README.md

 # Component
 Use decorator **component** to mark a component class which extends from **BaseComponent** and implements interface **IComponent**.
+> BaseComponent has a generic parameter (default is *any*) indicating the data type of current component.
+## @method
 The properties defined in component param, in addition, we use the **method** decorator to mark as the component's method.
-> BaseComponent has a generic parameter (default is *any*) indicating the data type of current component.

 ```
 // components/hint/hint.ts
 import { IComponent, BaseComponent, component, method } from "wxa-core";